 Competa: Pueblo blanco perfection drawing foreign buyers inland for authentic Spanish living

-Raise that glass of cava - the second half of 2025 shows every sign of being as rewarding and maybe even more exciting than the first. ¡Salud y buena compra!
+Raise a glass — the second half of 2025 looks just as rewarding as the first. ¡Salud y buena compra!

 Discover Spain's best budget properties!
 From charming cortijos to stylish apartments, our top 15 picks under €250k showcase unbeatable value.
 Updated every monthly, don’t miss your chance to find your dream home.